mackerelio/mackerel-agent-plugins/README.md

 apt-get install mackerel-agent-plugins
 ```

-mackerel-agent-plugins are installed to ```/usr/local/bin/mackerel-plugin-*```.
+mackerel-agent-plugins will be installed to ```/usr/local/bin/mackerel-plugin-*```.

 Caution
 =======

-Some plugins may not work on CentOS/RedHat 5 because golang compiler (gc) doesn't support old kernel.
+Some plugins may not work on CentOS/RedHat 5 because the golang compiler (gc) doesn't support the old kernel.
 (https://golang.org/doc/install)

 Contribution
 ============

 * fork it
-* develop plugin you want
+* develop the plugin you want
-* create pullrequest!
+* create a pullrequest!